GitHubEmploy/AIS/README.md

 # AIS - Find High Moving Stocks before they Move
 Find high moving stocks before they move using anomaly detection and machine learning.
-Surpriver uses machine learning to look at volume + price action and infer unusual patterns which can result in big moves in stocks.
+AIS uses machine learning to look at volume + price action and infer unusual patterns which can result in big moves in stocks.

 ### Files Description
 | Path | Description